 |Total investment income

-Economical’s capital position remained well in excess of both minimum internal capital and external regulatory requirements as of December 31, 2019, with total equity of $1.6 billion, an increase of $43.7 million since December 31, 2018, and a Minimum Capital Test ratio of 239%.
+Economical’s capital position remained well in excess of both minimum internal capital and external regulatory requirements as of December 31, 2020, with total equity exceeding $1.8 billion and a Minimum Capital Test ratio of 268%.

 Forward-looking statements are based on estimates and assumptions made by management based on management’s knowledge, experience, and perception of historical trends, current conditions, and expected future developments, as well as other factors that management believes are appropriate in the circumstances.
 Many factors could cause Economical’s actual results, performance or achievements, or future events or developments to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the following factors: